skills/test-with-actions/.github/steps/1-add-a-test-workflow.md

 - **Workflow**: A workflow is a unit of automation from its start to finish, including the definition of what triggers the automation, what environment or other aspects should be taken into account during the automation, and what should happen as a result of the trigger.
 - **Job**: A job is a section of the workflow, and is made up of one or more steps.
 In this section of our workflow, the template defines the steps that make up the `build` job.
 - **Step**: A step represents one _effect_ of the automation.
 A step could be defined as a GitHub Action, or another unit, like printing something to the console.
 - **Action**: An action is a piece of automation written in a way that is compatible with workflows.
-Actions can be written by GitHub, by the open source community, and you can write them yourself!
+Actions can be written by GitHub, by the open source community, or you can write them yourself!

 To learn more, check out [Workflow syntax for GitHub Actions](https://docs.github.com/actions/using-workflows/workflow-syntax-for-github-actions) in the GitHub Docs.